Setup a test environment

 Once the command returns, you are ready to get started!
 You now have access to two virtual machines,

-, with Rudder already installed.
+server and node, with Rudder already installed.

 You can connect to the server’s Web interface on: